Fudan-iGEM/2023-wiki/docs/src/collaborations.md

 ## With CAU-China: Project Design

 In an interview with Prof. Yan Li, we explored organic acids' role in Earth's weathering.
 We plan to engineer *E. coli* for oxalic acid production, seeking solutions for altering metabolic pathways while safeguarding *E. coli*'s survival.
-Therefore, we had extensive online discussions with CAU-China_2023, with expertise in this area, regarding the feasibility and operational details of the oxalate module.
+Therefore, we had extensive online discussions with CAU-China iGEM 2023, with expertise in this area, regarding the feasibility and operational details of the oxalate module.
 They suggested heterologous expression of *obcA* and *obcB* genes under a single promoter and the addition of FpOAR to enhance *E. coli*'s viability in the presence of oxalic acid.
-We've now finalized our oxalic acid production genetic circuit(see more details in [Design](/design/)) in collaboration with CAU-China_2023.
+We've now finalized our oxalic acid production genetic circuit(see more details in [Design](/design/)) in collaboration with CAU-China iGEM 2023.

 <div style="text-align: center;">
 <img src="https://static.igem.wiki/teams/4765/wiki/collaboration/cau-tiny.png"